ashisdeveloper/masterreact/README.md

 # masterreact

-This library is just a collection of React JS Components.
+This library is just a collection of React JS & Next JS Components.

 ## Install